rdelfin/pe_mentorship/week_2/ex_1.md

 ## Getting Setup

-Let's start up a terminal on linux.
+Let's start up a terminal on Linux.
 We recommend you use the Docker images we've provided.
 Specifically, the `pementorship/w1_ex1` image (the one for this exercise).
 You can access it by running this docker command on your system (you should have it installed by now):